 22045 Sherman Way, Canoga Park, CA 91304

-Along with Domingo, Cavaretta’s is also among the best delis in the valley.
-They’ve been around since 1959 and have been featured in a handful of publications.
-Their classic Italian sub, made with fresh baked bread, is a must-have if it’s your first time.
-Longtime loyal patrons of Cavarettas say the same thing: the quality and the flavor are still there.
+Along with Domingo’s, Cavaretta’s is also considered one of the best delis in the San Fernando Valley.
+They’ve been around since 1959 and have been featured in countless publications.
+Their classic Italian sub is a must-have if it’s your first time.
+Longtime patrons of Cavaretta’s agree on the same thing: the quality and the flavor are consistent.
 They also have lunch specials and offer gluten free products in their grocery store section.

 Dan’s Super Subs